Unified synthetic Ricci curvature lower bounds for Riemannian and sub-Riemannian structures: Introduction

 Notice that, when properly understood, both the Riemannian \eqref{eq:defbetaKNK>0} and the Heisenberg \eqref{eq:betaHeisIntro} distortion coefficients are obtained as in \eqref{eq:defbeta-Intro}, for a suitable $\sfs$.

-In applications to sub-Riemannian geometry, the function $\sfs$ is chosen in a class of models characterized as solutions to suitable ODEs.
-We illustrate this characterization in Section \ref{sec:comparison}, and in particular we refer to Proposition \ref{p:basic} and Remark \ref{r:link}.
+In applications to sub-Riemannian geometry, the function $\sfs$ in \eqref{eq:fftcN-Intro} is chosen in a class of models characterized as solutions to suitable ODEs.
+We illustrate this characterization in Section \ref{sec:comparison}, and in particular we refer to Proposition \ref{p:basic} and Remark \ref{r:link}, which provides a bridge between the synthetic viewpoint and sub-Riemannian geometry.
 Here we develop the theory in full generality, without further constraints on the function $\sfs$.